 The Centre for German and European Studies was established in 2004 on the initiative of The St Petersburg Dialogue, a regular discussion forum between Russia and Germany.
 CGES is one of more than 10 similar centres supported by the German Academic Exchange Service (DAAD) worldwide.
 It is a joint institute of St. Petersburg State University and Bielefeld University.

-The mission of CGES consists in bridging Russian, German and European scholars to spread the highest standards and best practices of academic work, promote high-quality education and perform edge-cutting comparative interdisciplinary research.
+The mission of the CGES consists in bridging Russian, German, and European scholars in order to disseminate the highest standards and best practices of academic work, to promote high-quality education, and to facilitate cutting-edge comparative interdisciplinary research.

 CGES sees educational activities (the MA Programme Studies in European Societies as well as conferences and workshops for undergraduate and graduate students of Russian universities) as its essential task.